llewelld/WebEngineTest/README.md

 You may need to set it again (to the same location) in case you open a new shell.

 Now you need to download and run the online installer using the provided flags.
 The process differs depending on what system you're using.

+### Different instructions for Linux and macOS

-Here we provide separate instructions for Linux and macOS.
+From this point I tried really hard to write instructions that work for both Linux and macOS.

-In both cases installation can take quite some time (due to the large download sizes).
+But not only do things get installed in different places, the structure of the Qt installation differs between the two.
+Even the approach to running the final executable differs.

+This saddens me greatly, but I've concluded that the simplest solution is to have different instructions for each platform.
+Both platforms have equivalent steps, but the details are different enough that working around them using environment variables turned out to be Byzantine.

+So please refer to the specific instructions for your platforms.

-### Installing Qt dependencies on Linux
+### Install Qt dependencies on Linux

 The real action happens when you execute `qt-online-installer-linux-*.run`.
+Installation at that point can take quite some time (30 minutes) due to the large download sizes.

 ```
 curl -O https://d13lb3tujbc8s0.cloudfront.net/onlineinstallers/qt-online-installer-linux-x64-4.8.1.run